ahmedbelgacem/awesome-datascience/README.md

 # awesome-python

 This is mainly a curated list of awesome python, machine learning and data science resources, articles, guides and books since there's a lot of awesome lists for frameworks and libraries out there.
+I may add libraries, software and frameworks I find awesomme but that's not the purpose of this list.
 This list will follow me along my journey and I will be updating it as I progress.
 I'm making this list for my personal use mainly but I'm sharing it here if it may help anyone.
 Feel free to use it.
 - [Awesome Python](#awesome-python)
   - [Clean Code](#clean-Code)
   - [Information Retrieval](#Information-Retrieval)